Danila-Khlebokazov/DevOpsTeamTasks/linux-assignment/README.md

 3. Ensure the proper permissions and setup on the remote server for key-based authentication
    The script should handle all steps without any manual intervention, except for executing the script.

+Usage: copy code to your `.bashrc` file, now you can apply command `setup_ssh {user} {host}` to actually set up your ssh with linux based server.
+It will automatically create public and private keys, copy public key to server and apply `chmod` things.
+You just need to enter your password first time, then you can connect to your server without password.

 ### Task 4